mpievolbio-scicomp/cancer_sim/paper.md

 The file [`params.py`](https://github.com/mpievolbio-scicomp/cancer_sim/blob/master/params.py) can serve as a template to setup a simulation with all above parameters.
+Users should start with the template and adjust the parameters as needed for their application by setting experimentally or theoretically known values or by calibrating the simulation output against experiments or other models.

 ### Run the simulation
 The simulation is started